mozilla-services/socorro/docs/unittesting.rst

 Verbosity [NOSE_VERBOSE]
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This command will set the level of verbosity.
-4=all, 3=no script, 2=no info, 1=no warnings, 0=none.
-The default is verbosity=1.
+This command will set verbosity level: 4=all, 3=no script, 2=no info, 1=no warnings, 0=none.
+Default is verbosity=1.

 Coverage [NOSE_WITH_COVERAGE]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The coverage report will cover any python source module imported after the start of the test run. http://nose.readthedocs.org/en/latest/plugins/cover.html
+The coverage plugin allows us to know what percentage of source code has been tested.
+It is also usefull to describe which specific lines of source code weren't tested yet.
+It is a `Ned Batchelder’s coverage module <http://nose.readthedocs.org/en/latest/plugins/cover.html>`_ which reports covers all Python source module imported after the test start.

 All socorro unit tests coverage::